cdaein/supercut/README.md

 ## Batch Processing

 When you supply multiple source videos, the program processes each video at a time and at the end, it creates a concatenated supercut video.
 You may, however, notice that it throws an error, audio is out of sync or frames are frozen.
 It is due to differences in resolution, frame rate, video keyframes, number of audio channels (ex.
 5.1), etc. of different source videos.
-Re-encoding before you run commands help minimize errors.
+Re-encoding before you run commands helps minimize errors.
 Supercut provides the `encode` command to encode vidoes from a directory with the same settings.
 It also creates segments if video is longer than 1 hour to meet Google requirement.

 ```sh
 suprcut encode --directory <dir_path> \ # place videos in a folder to encode